 Their weekly operating hours are 10:30 am – 10 pm.
 However, Fridays are from 11 am – 12 am, while Saturdays are 10 am – 12 am, and Sundays are 10 am – 7 pm.

-Bonus: Tony Roma’s
+Bonus: Tony Roma’s (Cheap Steak and Lobster)

 How about a bonus spot?
 This is truly one of our personal favorite meals on Fremont Street for a late dinner.
 Between the hours of 9 pm and 11 pm every night, Tony Roma’s inside the Fremont Hotel offers a steak and lobster tail meal for just $11.99.

 Some evenings we head downtown just to enjoy this meal.
 Because the steak and lobster deal is only available for a couple of hours it’s best to arrive just before 9 pm and put your name on the waitlist because it can get busy.